AMWA-TV/info-006/docs/How To practical examples.md

 ### Non-standard control classes

 This section will explain how the NCMD has created a non-standard control class to expose vendor specific functionality in the form of a `GainControl` class.

+### Working with Status monitors

+This section will explain how to find all Receiver monitors exposed by the NCMD and how to retrieve the `overallStatus` property of one of them.

 ## Installing the Mock NMOS Control Device